What are ADA Compliance Requirements?

 ADA Web Compliance for VPAT (Voluntary Product Accessibility Templates)

-A VPAT (Voluntary Product Accessibility Template) is a document that explains how information and communication technology products such as hardware, electronic content, software, and support documentation meet the Revised 508 Standards for IT accessibility.
+A VPAT is a report that details how technology products like websites and software meet important accessibility standards, known as the Revised 508 Standards.
 VPATs and Accessibility Conformance Reports (ACRs) are standard methods of reporting the level of WCAG conformity for websites and web apps when it comes to ADA, 508, and state compliance requirements.
 An accessibility audit is done on the website or digital product, then a VPAT is created to identify any areas where accessibility standards are not met, with the following five levels of conformance:

 ADA Site Compliance for AODA (Accessibility for Ontarians with Disabilities Act)